-It is recommended that a NSW workforce dataset for DIMPs comprising both quantitative and qualitative elements (across both public and private sectors) be developed.
+A workforce dataset for DIMPs in NSW (across both public and private sectors) should be developed.
 Data collection to be initiated as soon as possible, in order to provide a valuable evidence base to enhance workforce planning capabilities.

 Increasing Supply - Short Term (next 12 months)